dmdouglas/infinite_monkeys/README.md

 # The Project

 The project has three components: data gathering, analysis, and visualisation.
 It has a Python 3 backend that gathers the data and performs the analysis, and a JavaScript frontend that displays the results.
 It requires the Python 3 libraries `numpy`, `feedparser`, and `newspaper3k`.
-To run it locally, first you need to either create a list of RSS feeds in a JSON file named `NewsPapers.json` or get an API key to use [News API](https://newsapi.org/) and add the key to the `testAPI.py` file where it says '`<api-key>`.
+To run it locally, first you need to either create a list of RSS feeds in a JSON file named `NewsPapers.json` or get an API key to use [News API](https://newsapi.org/) and add the key to the `testAPI.py` file where it says `<api-key>`.

 To generate the visualisation, first run `testAPI.py` to fetch the news articles, followed by `test.py` to analyse the collected data.
 Once this is complete, open `index.html` in a web browser to see the graph showing the similiarities between articles.